 Taxis offer a fast and reasonably cheap way of getting around Hungarian cities and towns.
 There are numerous operators, and fares vary depending on the company and time of day.
 Expats should note that Hungarian taxi drivers are notorious for trying to overcharge foreigners, so it’s important to ensure that the meter is turned on and running correctly.
 Otherwise, it's best to agree on the fare before embarking on a journey.

-Local legislature and an established public transport network have limited the expansion of rideshare services into Hungary.
+Local legislation and an established public transport network have limited the expansion of ride-share services in Hungary.
 However, app-based transport services such as Fotaxi, City Taxi and Bolt (Taxify) flourish in Budapest.
-Ridesharing services are often preferred to taxi services as they give expats more control over routes and service prices.
+Ride-sharing services are often preferred to taxi services, as they give expats more control over routes and service prices.

 Driving in Hungary